ros2/rosidl_typesupport_gurumdds/README.md

     └── gurumidl
 ```

-### rosidl_typesupport_gurumdds_c and rosidl_typesupport_gurumdds_cpp
+### rosidl_typesupport_gurumdds_c and rosidl_typesupport_gurumdds_cpp(deprecated)
-`rosidl_typesupport_gurumdds_c` and `rosidl_typesupport_gurumdds_cpp` generate C and C++ interfaces using GurumIDL, the preprocessor.
+~~`rosidl_typesupport_gurumdds_c` and `rosidl_typesupport_gurumdds_cpp` generate C and C++ interfaces using GurumIDL, the preprocessor.
 These interfaces are used by `rmw_gurumdds`.
-For more information, see README.md of the [project](https://github.com/gurumnet/rmw_gurumdds)
+For more information, see README.md of the [project](https://github.com/ros2/rmw_gurumdds)~~

 ## Branches
-There are three active branches in this project: master, galactic and foxy.
+There are four active branches in this project: master, humble, galactic and foxy.
-New changes made in [ROS2 repository](https://github.com/ros2) will be applied to the master branch, so this branch might be unstable.
+New changes made in [ROS2 repository](https://github.com/ros2) will be applied to the master branch.
-If you want to use this project with ROS2 Rolling Ridley or Foxy Fitzroy, please use master or foxy branch, respectively.
+If you want to use this project with ROS2 Rolling Ridley, Humble Hawksbill or Foxy Fitzroy, please use master, humble or foxy branch, respectively.